AdolfoMZ2984/books_to_scrape/README.md

 * shutil
 * time

+## Virtual Environment

+Using a virtual environment allows you to download specific packages for a project.
+We will use the VEMV module in Python (over 3.3).

+In Windows, go to your Command Prompt (Windows Key + cmd).
+Once there us cd to navigate to the desired folder.

+1. To initialize a virtual environment type the following into the command prompt: python -m venv <project_name>.
+2. To activate the virtual environment type: ,project_name>\Scripts\activate.bat

 ## Script Overview

 The program visits [Books to Scrape](https://books.toscrape.com/) and creates a list of all categories, with their respective URLs.
 The program subsequently cycles through each Category URL and creates a list of each Book in the category and its URL.
 The scrips then cycles through each individual Book's page and uses BS4 and Regex to extract the following data points: